esphome/esphome-docs/devices/sonoff_4ch.rst

 For this guide you will need:

-- Sonoff 4CH 😉
+- Sonoff 4CH 😉.
-- An USB to UART Bridge for flashing the device.
-These can be bought on Amazon for less than 5 dollars.
+- A USB to UART Bridge for flashing the device.
+These can be bought on Amazon (or other online stores) for less than 5 dollars.
   Note that the bridge *must* be 3.3V compatible.
 Otherwise you will destroy your Sonoff.
 - Jumper wires to connect the UART bridge to the header pins.
-- Computer running ESPHome or Hass.io add-on.
+- A computer running Home Assistant with the ESPHome Hass.io add-on.
-- Screwdriver to open up the Sonoff 4CH.
+- A screwdriver to open up the Sonoff 4CH.

 Have everything?
 Great!
 Then you can start.